Shushree-Data-analyst/glowcart-beauty-sales-profitability-analysis/README.md

 - A product contributing **16.8% of revenue** from a 20-SKU portfolio is a strategic asset, not just a top seller — it deserves dedicated investment.
 - **Revenue ≠ Profit.** Three separate findings (reps, channels, products) showed high-revenue entities underperforming on profit — the most dangerous blind spot in a data-poor business.
 - **Discounting at 16.53% average is not a strategy** — ₹1.43 Cr/year in erosion with no systematic model for which products actually need discounting is a policy gap, not a pricing strategy.
-- **Statistical testing beats assumption.** The A/B test proved that higher discounts significantly hurt revenue and margin (p < 0.00001) while producing **no significant increase in quantity sold** (p = 0.555) — the data disproved the common "discount to drive volume" assumption outright.
+- **Statistical testing beats assumption.** The A/B test proved that higher discounts significantly hurt revenue, profit, and margin (p < 0.00001) while producing no significant increase in quantity sold (p = 0.555) — the data disproved the common "discount to drive volume" assumption outright.
+- **Significance isn't the whole story — effect size is.** Adding Cohen's d showed the gross margin damage isn't just statistically real but practically large (d = 1.501), while the net revenue effect, though significant, is comparatively small (d = 0.268) — a distinction that sharpens which finding to lead with in a business recommendation.
 - The **ETL → SQL → BI workflow** is the real-world analytics stack.
 Building each layer with clean handoffs (cleaned CSV → MySQL → Power BI) made the analysis reproducible, scalable, and audit-ready.

 ---

 ## 👩‍💻 Author

-**Shushree Swain**
+**Sushree Pranati Swain**
 Data Analyst | Python · SQL · Power BI
----